 A San Diego DUI Attorney Providing Proactive Defense For Refusal Of A Chemical Test

 In San Diego, a DUI with a chemical test refusal is one of the most severe scenarios for misdemeanor DUI charges.
-For people who refuse the chemical test, it carries a one-year driver’s suspension with no restricted license.
-The DMV DOES NOT care if you:
+Refusing the chemical test results in a one-year driver’s license suspension with no restricted license.
+The DMV does not care if you:

 - Need your car for work